bcgov/cas-registration/docs/compliance/refresh_elicensing_data.md

 ## Model Architecture

 BCIERS has its own models that mirror the objects returned by the eLicensing API:
-[`eLicensing_invoice`, `eLicensing_line_item` (fee), `eLicensing_payment`, `eLicensing_adjustment`]
-Along with the model `eLicensing_client_operator`, which defines the link between an Operator in BCIERS and a "client" in eLicensing.
+[`elicensinginvoice`, `elicensingline_item` (fee), `elicensingpayment`, `elicensingadjustment`] Along with the model `elicensingclient_operator`, which defines the link between an Operator in BCIERS and a "client" in eLicensing.

 ## Refresh Function & Wrapper(s)

-The e-licensing refresh service (bc_obps/compliance/service/eLicensing/eLicensing_data_refresh_service) contains the main function `refresh_data_by_invoice` which performs the query to the eLicensing API & updates the BCIERS data from the response.
+The e-licensing refresh service (bc_obps/compliance/service/elicensingelicensingdata_refresh_service) contains the main function `refresh_data_by_invoice` which performs the query to the eLicensing API & updates the BCIERS data from the response.
 The service also contains a wrapper `refresh_data_wrapper_by_compliance_report_version_id` that uses the compliance_report_version_id to fetch the correct invoice, attempt the communication with the e-licensing API, update records if successful and returns the BCIERS invoice record & a flag if unsuccessful.

 ## Example Usage